GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/tutorial-standalone/README.md

 # Standalone Tutorial

-This examples deploy the Secured data warehouse blueprint and the required infrastructure needed to deploy it.
+This examples deploys the Secured data warehouse blueprint and the required infrastructure needed to deploy it.

 The required infrastructure includes: